Carlisle School

+History

+Carlisle School began in 1968 and was founded by local educators and business leaders in the Martinsville area.
+The school was accredited in 1974.
+The school operated satellite campuses in both Chatham and Danville, Virginia until their closures in 2013 and 2018.

+Admissions

+All students applying to Carlisle must schedule a tour of the school by attending open houses, an scheduled appointment or virtual visit.
+Next, students must complete an application form and submit it along with an $75 application fee.
+The next steps will require a in-person student visit and assessment, completing student evaluations particularly submitting the two required general evaluations (Math & English), submit school records including standardized test results.
+After a student submits his or hers application, the admissions committee will review and make a decision on the applicant.
+If the applicant is accepted, families can apply for financial assistance if needed.

 Academics

 Carlisle School offers a college-preparatory curriculum included Honors, Advanced Placement and Dual Enrollment Courses.
 Upper School students (Grades 9-12), in addition to their core curriculum, can choose to take various electives, such as Choir, Drama, Journalism, Engineering, Finance, and Business.
 They are also required to participate in one special-interest club.

 Middle School (Grades 6-8) offers a curriculum in the areas of science, mathematics, languages and the humanities, and routinely requires students with interdisciplinary assignments that involve research, technological components, and writing.
 Students in the Middle School are also offered various electives.

 The Lower School (Preschool 3 - Grade 5) curriculum is supplemented with instruction in the foreign language, technology, art, drama, creative movement, music, library, research, guidance, and physical education.
 A science laboratory and computer laboratory are available to students in Kindergarten through fifth grade.

 Since Carlisle's inception, 100% of graduates have been accepted into four-year colleges and universities.
+Graduating classes have matriculated to most of the Ivy League colleges, Georgetown University, University of Virginia, Virginia Tech, Massachusetts Institute of Technology, Liberty University, Stanford University and Davidson College.